-A beneficiary is the person who will receive your life insurance payment should you pass away.
+A life insurance beneficiary is the person who will receive your life insurance payment should you pass away.

-When choosing yours, it’s important to think about who would be most financially vulnerable without you in their life.
+When choosing yours, it’s important to think about who you would want to financially take care of should something happen to you.
 For most people, this is their spouse or children.

 Nominating a beneficiary may seem straightforward, but there are a number of things to be aware of and plan for.

 What to do if you don’t have a beneficiary

 If you hold the policy in your name, your benefit will go to your estate and be managed as part of your will.

 If you have outstanding debts when you pass away, your benefit may be used to pay them before it is distributed to the people named in your will – this means your loved ones could miss out on the payment.